Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/20_case_studies.typ

 #reading-path(path: "advanced")

-This chapter provides a detailed walkthrough of analyzing a realistic access control policy using `bdd-rs`.
-We demonstrate how to encode rules, verify security properties, and detect misconfigurations.
+This chapter provides a detailed walkthrough of analyzing a realistic access control policy using `bdd-rs`, demonstrating how to encode rules, verify security properties, and detect misconfigurations.

 == Problem Statement